factcheckingnewbie/osc-stuff/osc-blobber.md

 # osc-blobber Implementation Instructions
+Assume this is ment to be an effective production grade on-shot app.

 ## Overview
 Receive float data via listen-UDP-port, accumulate into buffers, pack as binary OSC blobs, and send to send-UDP-port.